INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 1 - Understanding the Basics/5 - Consensus Algorithms.md

 # Consensus Algorithms

-Consensus algorithms enable distributed systems, like blockchain, to agree on a single source of truth.
+Consensus algorithms enable distributed systems, like blockchain(s), to agree on a single source of truth.
 They ensure that all nodes in the network maintain a consistent ledger, despite potential failures or malicious actors.

 ---

 ## **Proof of Work (PoW)**

-Miners solve computational puzzles to validate transactions and create new blocks.
+- Miners solve computational puzzles to validate transactions and create new blocks.

 - **Advantages**: High security due to the computational difficulty of attacks.
 - **Disadvantages**: Energy-intensive and environmentally unsustainable.
 - **Used By**: Bitcoin, Litecoin, and Ethereum (prior to The Merge).

----

 ## **Proof of Stake (PoS)**

-Validators lock up cryptocurrency (stake) to participate in block validation.
+- Validators lock up cryptocurrency (stake) to participate in block validation.

 - **Advantages**: Energy-efficient and scalable.
 - **Disadvantages**: Potential for wealth concentration and centralization.
 - **Used By**: Ethereum (post-Merge), Cardano, Polkadot.

----

 ### **Delegated Proof of Stake (DPoS)**

-Stakeholders vote for delegates who validate transactions on their behalf.
+- Stakeholders vote for delegates who validate transactions on their behalf.

 - **Advantages**: Higher transaction throughput.
 - **Disadvantages**: Increased centralization risk.
 - **Used By**: Burstcoin (now Signum).

----

 ### **Proof of Elapsed Time (PoET)**

-Validators are assigned a random "sleep time," and the one whose timer finishes first earns the right to produce the next block.
+- Validators are assigned a random "sleep time," and the one whose timer finishes first earns the right to produce the next block.

 - **Advantages**: Fairly distributes block production without excessive energy consumption.
 - **Disadvantages**: Relies on specialized hardware for generating trusted wait times.
 - **Used By**: Hyperledger Sawtooth (Sawtooth Lake).

----

 ### **Proof of Authority (PoA)**

-Validators are pre-approved and rely on their reputation to validate transactions and produce new blocks.
+- Validators are pre-approved and rely on their reputation to validate transactions and produce new blocks.

 - **Advantages**: High efficiency and scalability, making it suitable for private or consortium blockchains.
 - **Disadvantages**: Limited decentralization due to reliance on a small group of validators.